usnistgov/NED/README.md

 ## Contributers Guide

 ### Setting up a Virtual Environment (optional but recommended)
-Setting up a virtual environment helps to ensure you are able to setup an isolated project for using the NED database locally and aviod conflicts with other dependancies.
+Setting up a virtual environment helps to ensure you are able to setup an isolated project for using the NED database locally and avoid conflicts with other dependencies.
 While there are many ways to setup a virtual environment, below is an example using Python's built in `venv` module.
 ```
 python -m venv venv      # create a virtual environment called "venv"
-venv\Sripts\activate     # (On Windows) activate your virtual environmnet
+venv\Scripts\activate     # (On Windows) activate your virtual environment
-source venv/bin/activate # (On Mac) activate your virtual environmnet
+source venv/bin/activate # (On Mac) activate your virtual environment
 ```

 ### Installing the Required Packages
-Be sure that all pacakages below habe been installed in your virtual or global environment.
+Be sure that all packages below have been installed in your virtual or global environment.
 ```
 pip install Django
 pip install djangorestframework